 Over the centuries, the building was singularly transformed and archeology has not yet succeeded in revealing all its secrets.
 This is why specialists are still skeptical about it today.
 To try to unravel its mysteries, take part in a commented visit led by one of the tour guides from the West-Aveyron tourist office.
 Through his comments, his plans and his photographs, he will try to immerse yourself in the distant past and make the stones speak that surround you.

 A singular architecture

 From the first glance, the church of Tolongergues will surprise you with its majesty and its lack of buttresses.
-During its history, the hamlet of the same name never hosted a large population and the question arises of the function of such a large building.
+In the 600th century, the eponymous hamlet had nearly XNUMX inhabitants, which explains the reason for such a large building in this remote place.
 Attached to the residence of the prior who once managed it, the latter was built in limestone on a ancient Merovingian necropolis.

 In addition to its size, the church is intriguing with its ground plan saying " with flat bedside and rounded corners ".
 Mainly concentrated along the famous Villefranche-de-Rouergue fault, these pre-Romanesque buildings are quite exceptional.
 Its interior layout must inevitably be explained, so much the exercises of worship have evolved since that time.

 Resembling large keyholes, some of its openings make you redo travel beyond the Pyrenees.
 Indeed, they take up the architectural codes used by the Moors when they occupied a large part of the Iberian Peninsula.